xadupre/xadupre.github.io/draft/onnx_ort/_sources/tutorial/tutorial_onnx/concepts.rst.txt

 Inputs and outputs are changing at each inference.
 *MatMul* and *Add* are the **nodes**.
 They also have inputs and outputs.
-A node has also a type, one of the operators in :ref:`l-onnx-operators`.
+A node has also a type, one of the operators in :epkg:`ONNX operators`.
 This graph was built with the example in Section :ref:`l-onnx-linear-regression-onnx-api`.

 The graph could also have an **initializer**.
 When an input